MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/audio-conferencing-on-network.md

 Specifically, this solution can be used to allow the following on-premise calls to route via Direct Routing:

-Dial-in calls to the Audio Conferencing service Dial-out calls from within a meeting in your organization to on-network PSTN numbers in your organisation devices including:
+- Dial-in calls to the Audio Conferencing service.

+- Dial-out calls from within a meeting in your organization to on-network PSTN numbers in your organization's devices, including call-me-at calls and calls to bring new participants to a meeting.
-Call-me-at calls
-Calls to bring new participants to a meeting

 ![dial in](https://user-images.githubusercontent.com/45355412/181000295-292ffc18-6143-4336-9a88-68dac8d0b598.png)